nirranjana6/Email-classifier-chrome-extension/README.md

 - **Gmail API**: Interface with Gmail to manage and classify emails.
 - **Snowflake**: Secure storage and management of processed email data.

-Snowflake: Secure storage and management of processed email data.